Switched reluctance motor: Operating principle

 The SRM has wound field coils as in a DC motor for the stator windings.
 The rotor however has no magnets or coils attached.
-It is a solid salient-pole rotor (having projecting magnetic poles) made of soft magnetic material (often laminated steel).
-When power is applied to the stator windings, the rotor's magnetic reluctance creates a force that attempts to align the rotor pole with the nearest stator pole.
+It is a solid salient-pole rotor (having projecting magnetic poles) made of soft magnetic material, typically laminated steel.
+When power is applied to a stator winding, the rotor's magnetic reluctance creates a force that attempts to align a rotor pole with the nearest stator pole.

 In order to maintain rotation, an electronic control system switches on the windings of successive stator poles in sequence so that the magnetic field of the stator "leads" the rotor pole, pulling it forward.
 Rather than using a mechanical commutator to switch the winding current as in traditional motors, the switched-reluctance motor uses an electronic position sensor to determine the angle of the rotor shaft and solid state electronics to switch the stator windings, which enables dynamic control of pulse timing and shaping.
-This differs from the apparently similar induction motor that also energizes windings in a rotating phased sequence.
-In an SRM the rotor magnetization is static (a salient 'North' pole remains so as the motor rotates) while an induction motor has slip (rotates at slightly less than synchronous speed).
-SRM's absence of slip makes it possible to know the rotor position exactly, allowing the motor to be stepped arbitrarily slowly.
+This differs from the apparently similar induction motor which also energizes windings in a rotating phased sequence.

+In an SRM the rotor magnetization is fixed, meaning the salient 'North' poles remains so as the motor rotates.
+In contrast, an induction motor has slip, meaning it rotates at slower than the magnetic field in the stator.

+SRM's absence of slip makes it possible to know the rotor position exactly, allowing the motor to be stepped slowly, even to the point of being stopped completely.